Our guides are Wilderness First Responder Certified and committed to the safety and satisfaction of all of our guests.

 Gabrielle Olsen was born and raised in Salt Lake City, Utah.
 The outdoors has been an important part of her life ever since she was a toddler.
-Starting out with camping and hiking, Gabby later found her passion for rock climbing and alpine skiing.
-Gabby has traveled all over the west and internationally for rock climbing.
+She has traveled all over the west and internationally for rock climbing.
 Her sophomore year of college she became president of the Uscend climbing club at the University of Utah, which has now grown to over three hundred members.
 She also personally organized and implement a Kid’s climbing program at one of top climbing gyms in the U.S. Gabby is extremely adept at instructing children in climbing and rappelling and has a way of making even the most heights-worried participant feel safe and confident.

 Joe French was born in Duluth MN in 1974.
 Joe has lived and climbed in the Zion area since 1996 and guided professionally since 2004.
 He is a member of the Access Fund and the American Mountain Guides Association (AMGA) and has received his Single Pitch and Rock Instructor certifications.
 Joe loves Zion, has put up multiple routes in the area and to many in the know is considered quite legendary in his sport.
 He is technically meticulous and takes satisfaction in a perfectly dressed knot.
 He enjoys sharing his love for and knowledge of all aspects of the sport to his guests.

-Stephen is a Utah local who was born and raised in SLC, and is currently living in Virgin, UT.
+Stephen Darveau is a Utah local who was born and raised in SLC, and is currently living in Virgin, UT.
 His parents were very active all the time and his mother was a professional aerial and mogul skier.
 Stephen’s first guide gig was guiding snowmobile tours near Park City UT.
 As much as he loved it (saved his life after the death of his first son Gabriel) Stephen quickly realized that lifting those heavy machines out of the snow all day was a just temporary job.
 On the other hand, rock climbing and canyoning have been known to save his soul.
-Stephen has been climbing for over a decade and guiding rock climbing and canyons in Southern Utah for about 6 years now.
-Showing people the parallels that these activities have with life are his passion.
-Stephen has two children, Lykan and Olive.
-They are both climbers (on some days better climbers than their dad.)
-During the last 6 years Stephen has incorporated rock climbing and canyoneering into a few different residential treatment centers around town.
+Stephen has been climbing for over a decade and guiding rock climbing and canyons in Southern Utah for over six years; during that time, he has incorporated rock climbing and canyoneering into a few different residential treatment centers around town.
 The therapeutic value has had a great deal of influence on many lives including his own.
 It is Stephen’s hope to maybe share some of this experience with the guests of Rock Odysseys.
 He has two children, Lykan and Olive.